Matt Wallner Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.97).
+- The Guardians have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Guardians pitchers combine to give up 152 home runs (1.1 per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to give up 153 home runs (1.1 per game), the fifth-fewest in baseball.

-- The righty last pitched on Wednesday against the Minnesota Twins, when he went five innings, allowing two earned runs while giving up four hits.
+- In his last time out on Tuesday, Aug.
+29 against the Minnesota Twins, the right-hander tossed one scoreless inning without surrendering a hit.

-- In 22 games this season, the 24-year-old has an ERA of 3.03, with 9 strikeouts per nine innings.
-Opponents are batting .237 against him.
+- In 13 games this season, the 24-year-old has a 3.46 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.